On-Domain Events API

 |---|---|---|

-pixel_id | string (UUID) | Your pixel ID (from dashboard Settings > Pixels) |
+pixel_id or project_id | string (UUID) | Your pixel ID (from dashboard Settings > Pixels) or your project ID.
+Provide one or the other. |

 start_ms | integer | Start of time window in milliseconds since epoch |